 Types of competition

 When conducting a competitor analysis, the first question to ask is: Who are my competitors?
-Competitors come in all shapes and sizes, but there are typically three types to consider: direct, indirect, and replacement.
+Competitors come in all shapes and sizes, but there are typically three types of competitors to consider: direct, indirect, and replacement.

 Let’s start with direct competitors.
 A direct competitor is one that satisfies the exact same demand as you do.
 They are the companies or brands that currently offer a very similar product or service, specifically in the same category and industry.

-An indirect competitor is a business that does not offer the same product or service that you do, but targets the same audience.
+An indirect competitor is a business that does not offer the same product or service that you do but targets the same audience.
 However, their existence could be threatening enough to be considered a commercial threat.